The Jowett Jupiter is a hand-built car.

-At the JCC rally May 24th 1998 Ed Nankivell met a number of former employees, who had been apprenticed at Jowett in the fifties and who had worked on the Jupiter.
-They recalled making component parts for Jupiter such as the grilles, the windscreen, seat frames, and numerous other components they pointed out to me.
-These piece-parts started life as sheet steel or sheet brass, etc, requisitioned from Stores.
+At the JCC rally May 24th 1998 Edmund Nankivell met a number of former Jowett employees, who had been apprenticed at the Jowett factory early in the 1950s and who had worked on the Jupiter.
+They recalled making component parts for Jupiter such as the grilles, the windscreens, the seat frames, and numerous other components they pointed out to Edmund.
+These piece-parts started life as sheet steel or sheet brass, etc, requisitioned from their stores.
 The sheets were guillotined to size, nibbled to shape, and then formed by hand over wood or steel formers or jigs.
 In fact, the Jowett Jupiter Sports Car was built entirely by hand by skilled craftsmen.

 Two of the 20 or so Jupiters and 60 or more other Jowetts: a couple of Bradfords can be seen in the background.

 Proud Jupiter owners the world over cannot resist leaving their car's bonnet lifted.